“The moment someone asks you to pay money to release money… you’re no longer dealing with a business — you’re dealing with a scam.”

 A warning to every author

-No legitimate company will ever:
+No legitimate publishing company will ever ask you to:

-If someone tells you that money is waiting — but you must pay to access it — you are not dealing with a publisher.
+If someone tells you money is ready, but you must pay to access it, you are no longer dealing with a publisher — you are dealing with a system designed to extract as much as possible before you realise what’s happening.

 This fight isn’t over